 - 1/2 teaspoon garlic powder

 - salt and pepper, to taste

 - Preheat oven to 375 degrees Fahrenheit.
-Place squash flesh side down on a baking sheet and roast for 20 minutes.
+Line a baking sheet with parchment paper and place squash flesh side down and roast for 20 minutes.

-- Add peppers and roast for 35 more minutes.
-Turn off oven and let vegetables cool for about 5 minutes.
+- Add peppers and roast for 30-35 more minutes.
+Turn off the oven and let vegetables cool for about 5 minutes.

 - Remove the stem and seeds from the red peppers.
-You can remove the skin if you like as well.
-Remove flesh of the squash from the skin.
-Add squash flesh, peppers, vegetable broth, and spices to a Vitamix or high powdered blender.
-Blend until smooth, about 2-3 minutes.
+You can remove the skin if you like as well, but it will be unnoticeable once blended.
+Remove the flesh of the squash from the skin.
+Add squash flesh, peppers, vegetable broth, spices, and salt and pepper to a Vitamix or high powdered blender.
+Blend until smooth, about 1-2 minutes.

 - Top with optional toppings and enjoy!

 This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I appreciate your support!